Sakai (software): History

 while the existing Sakai was renamed to Sakai CLE.

 After this, Sakai CLE development slowly picked up speed again.
-A major advance was a WYSIWYG content editing tool, the Lessons tool, contributed by Rutgers University in version 2.9.3.
+A major advance was a WYSIWYG content editing tool, and the Lessons tool, contributed by Rutgers University in version 2.9.3.

 In 2012, University of Michigan and Indiana University, two of Sakai's founders, left the Sakai foundation.
 In the following 2 years, many existing users also retired Sakai, moving to other software, while other core contributors remained.
 During this period, new users were rare.
 However, Sakai CLE development picked up speed, and it was renamed back to just Sakai.

 In December 2012, the Sakai Foundation merged with Jasig to form the Apereo Foundation, which took over stewardship of Sakai development.

 Since then, new major releases have continued to appear almost yearly.
 The main focus of development has been on incrementally improving the existing toolset and modernizing the look and feel, making it more suitable for mobile use.